Combining Crown Structures for Vulnerability Measures: Proof of Theorem

-In this section we prove the correctness of Algorithm \2alg2kw.
 The crucial difference to Algorithm \alg2kw is step~\ref{step::noVertexOfB}.
 Unfortunately, we have not succeeded in finding a polynomial algorithm in general for this step.
-However, it has polynomial runtimes for two specific cases: when $W = 1$ (Vertex Cover) and for claw-free graphs.
+However, it has polynomial runtimes when $W = 1$ (Vertex Cover) and for claw-free graphs.

-For proving that Algorithm \2alg2kw works correctly note that step~\ref{step::saveRedAlg2} in algorithm \2alg2kw is identical to step~\ref{step::RedPairCeck} in \alg2kw and if the algorithm terminates at this step, then the reduction is safe by \cref{lemma::saveRedInAlg1}, i.e.~$A_1$ is part of an optimal solution.
-What is left for the correctness proof are stated in the following two lemmas:
+For proving that Algorithm \2alg2kw works correctly, note that step~\ref{step::saveRedAlg2} in Algorithm \2alg2kw is identical to step~\ref{step::RedPairCeck} in \alg2kw.
+If the algorithm terminates at this step, then the reduction is safe by \cref{lemma::saveRedInAlg1}, i.e., $A_1$ is part of an optimal solution.
+The remaining points for the correctness proof are stated in the following two lemmas:

 \begin{lemma} Let $(G,k,W)$ be the input of Algorithm \2alg2kw and let $(A,B)$ be a minimal strictly reducible pair in $G$.
 Then, Algorithm \2alg2kw finds $(A,B)$ after at most $|A|$ iterations of the while-loop, unless another reducible pair is localized in step~\ref{step::saveRedAlg2} between these steps. \end{lemma} \begin{lemma} If Algorithm \2alg2kw labels $(G,k,W)$ as a no-instance, then this conclusion is correct. \end{lemma}